snixtho/clifga/readme.md

 # Clifga
-**Clifga** stands for **Command-Line Interface for GBXRemote Administration** and is a tool that can be used to connect to your Maniaplanet/Trackmania server to perform various administrational tasks through the XMLRPC protocol.
+**Clifga** stands for **Command-Line Interface for GBXRemote Administration** and is a tool that can be used to connect to your Maniaplanet/Trackmania server to perform various administrational tasks through it's XMLRPC protocol.

 # Screenshots
 ## Server Selection